 - Determining practice dates, times and locations as deemed necessary; - Developing athlete skills and abilities; - Organizing and submitting the team roster to MSAHA officials; - Creating team competition schedules; and - Establishing and implementing program strategy.

-The Program may include assistant coaches as necessary to help manage the team's needs.
+The Program may include an assistant coach as necessary to help manage the team's needs.